P. U. Chinnappa: Personal life

 Chinnappa fell in love with A. Sakunthala when they acted together in the movie Prithvirajan.
 Chinnapa married Sakunthala on 5 July 1944.
-They both had one son, P. U. C. Raja Bahadur.
+They had one son, P. U. C. Raja Bahadur.

 Chinnappa spent his life being economical and invested a lot in buying houses.
 He brought about 30 houses in his home town Pudukkottai.
 At one time the Raja of Pudukkotai banned him from buying further houses in Pudukkotai and hence Chinnappa started buying houses in Madras (Present Chennai).

 However, when he died, his wife Sakunthala and son P.U.C.
 Rajabhadhur were left virtually penniless.
 To this day no one knows how his houses and other assets vanished.
-His son debuted as an actor in Kovil Pura, which didn't run well, he later took up negative roles in few movies, then earned a modest living as a dubbing artist, and has worked with writer on dubbing projects.
+His son debuted as an actor in Kovil Pura, which didn't run well, he later took up negative roles in few movies, then earned a modest living as a dubbing artist, and has worked with writers on dubbing projects.

 Death

 Chinnappa and his friends went to see the movie Manamagal on 23 September 1951 which was produced and directed by N. S. Krishnan.
 After seeing the movie he came to his house by 10 p.m.
 While talking to his friends he fainted suddenly, vomited blood and died within few minutes.
-Chinnappa had the habit of smoking beedi and liquor, however he remained healthy and was not hospitalized for it.
+Chinnappa had the habit of smoking beedi and liquor.
+However, he remained healthy and was not hospitalized for it.

 Chinnappa's funeral was held the next day, he was laid to rest in one of his farms.
 Thousands of people gathered and paid their last respects.
-Chinnappa's sudden death came as a shock to everyone in the Tamil film industry....